gonglei007/GameDevMind/README-en.md

 ## Introduction
 <p>
-&emsp;&emsp;We recently organized an open source material library——"Network Mobile Game Development Map".
+&emsp;&emsp;We recently organized an open source material library——"Online Game Development Map".
 The purpose is provide a quick manual for game technical developer to search or view the technology content in his work.
 <br/>
 </p>